 Some things to think about

-Because the law is less strict on unmarried couples’ separation mediation can focus much more on the issues that are most important to you, rather than on compiling an agreement that you can take into a divorce court.
+Because there are fewer legal restrictions when ending a cohabiting relationship, mediation can focus much more on the issues that are most important to you, rather than on compiling an agreement that you can take into a divorce court.

 Think about what your priorities are and any areas where you feel like you could both benefit from an independent voice to help resolve any disagreements.
 Naturally there are a few ‘usual suspects’ such as money, property and children.